 - 1 Turn off the computer.
-Make sure that the AC adapter is disconnected, and then remove the battery pack. - 2 Turn the computer over to access the memory compartment on the bottom of the unit.
-Remove the screw from the memory compartment door, and then lift the door off.
+Make sure that the AC adapter is disconnected, and then remove the battery pack. - Turn the computer over to access the memory compartment on the bottom of the unit.
+Remove all screws (1) from the memory compartment door, and then lift the door off (2).

-3 Insert the memory module diagonally in the slot, and then press down gently until it clicks in place.
+3 Insert the memory module diagonally in the slot (1), and then press down gently until it clicks in place (2).

 4 Replace the memory compartment door, and fasten the screw.

 The computer automatically detects the new module and reconfigures the memory.